comunica/Article-SSWS2020-AMF/content/conclusions.md

 Results show that our new client-side BGP-based algorithms that use AMF metadata significantly reduce query evaluation times  (_[Research Question 1](#question-combine)_).
 However, the are a few outliers where our new algorithms perform _worse_ than the triple-based algorithm.
+This is because AMFs are sometimes very large, which has a significant impact on query execution times when they have to be downloaded from the server.
 In the future, heuristical approaches that calculate the potential effectiveness of the BGP-based algorithm can be investigated to solve this problem.